spring-projects/spring-ai-examples/model-context-protocol/sampling/mcp-sampling-server/README.md

-# Spring AI MCP Weather Server Sample with WebMVC Starter and Sampling
+# Spring AI MCP Sampling Server

 This sample project demonstrates how to create an MCP server using the Spring AI MCP Server Boot Starter with WebMVC transport.
 It implements a weather service that exposes tools for retrieving weather information using the Open-Meteo API and showcases MCP Sampling capabilities.